TUVIMEN/redtube-scraper/README.md

-# redtube
+# redtube-scraper

-A bash script for archiving redtube video metadata in json.
+A bash script for scraping redtube video metadata in json.

 ## Requirements